bioc/flowSpy/README.md

 ## 1 Introduction

-High throughput cell-based assays with flow cytometric signals enable ones to analyze multiple single-cell parameters and identify cellular populations.
+Multidimensional single-cell-based flow and mass cytometry  enable ones to analyze multiple single-cell parameters and identify cellular populations.
 Based on classical software for analyzing [Flow Cytometry Standard](https://en.wikipedia.org/wiki/Flow_Cytometry_Standard) (FCS) data such as [`flowSOM`](https://bioconductor.org/packages/release/bioc/html/FlowSOM.html)[1] and [`SPADE`](https://github.com/nolanlab/spade)[2], methods for inferencing cellular trajectory during a biological process are very important.
-To objectively inference differential trajectory based on time courses FCS data, we present [`flowSpy`](https://github.com/JhuangLab/flowSpy), a trajectory inference and visualization toolkit of FCS data.
-In this tutorial, we will present how to complete an analysis workflow of time courses FCS data using `flowSpy` package.
+To objectively inference differential trajectory based on time courses FCS data, we present [`flowSpy`](https://github.com/JhuangLab/flowSpy), a trajectory inference and visualization toolkit for flow and mass cytometry data.

 `flowSpy` can help you to perform four main types of analysis:

 - **Clustering**. `flowSpy` can help you to discover and identify subtypes of cells.

 - **Dimensionality Reduction**.
-Several dimensionality reduction methods are provided in `flowSpy` package such as Principal Components Analysis (PCA), t-distributed Stochastic Neighbor Embedding (tSNE), Diffusion Maps and Uniform Manifold Approximation and Projection (UMAP).
+Several dimensionality reduction methods are provided in `flowSpy` package such as Principal Components Analysis (PCA), t-distributed Stochastic Neighbor Embedding (tSNE), Diffusion Maps and Uniform Manifold Approximation and Projection (UMAP). flowSpy provides both cell-based and cluster-based dimensionality reduction.

-- **Trajectory Inference**. `flowSpy` can help you to construct the cellular differential based on Minimum Spanning Tree (MST) algorithm.
+- **Trajectory Inference**. `flowSpy` can help you to construct the cellular differential based on minimum spanning tree (MST) algorithm.

 - **Pseudotime and Intermediate states definition**.
 The root cells need to be defined by users.
 The trajctroy value will be calculated based on Shortest Path from root cells and leaf cells using R `igraph` package.
 Subset FCS data set in `flowSpy` and find the key intermediate cell states based on trajectory value.